kitesi/music/README.md

 ### Lastfm Scrobbling

-While VLC does have built in lastfm scrobbling, I could not get it to work.
+While VLC does have built in lastfm scrobbling, I could not get it to work (edit: I actually got it to work, but it doesn't scrobble certain tracks and I kinda already built this so whatever).
 You can run a watch server to watch for playing songs every x seconds (defaulted to 10).
-It uses playerctl under the hood, so you will need to have that installed.
+It uses playerctl under the hood, so you will need to have that installed and be on linux (in the future I could add vlc tcp support so that non-linux users could also use).
 It also only checks for the VLC player so other media players or something like youtube will not be logged.

 Currently, the scrobble detection is kinda poor.
 It follows the approach of minimizing false positives, so if you skip/seek around, it likely won't scrobble.
 Also, if you play the same song over and over it won't scrobble more than once (although this will be fixed in the future).

 Lastly, it follows the [lastfm standards](https://www.last.fm/api/scrobbling):